ethauvin/semver-gradle/README.md

 A [Semantic Version](https://semver.org) Plugin for [Gradle](https://gradle.org) that manages a project version via a properties file, and provide tasks to __automatically increment__ major, minor and patch build numbers.

-The plugin can be used in conjunction with the [Semantic Version Annotation Processor](https://github.com/ethauvin/semver).
+The plugin can be used in conjunction with the [__Semantic Version Annotation Processor__](https://github.com/ethauvin/semver).

 ## Using the plugin

-The plugin is published to the Plugin Portal; see instructions there: [net.thauvin.erik.gradle.semver](https://plugins.gradle.org/plugin/net.thauvin.erik.gradle.semver)
+The plugin is published to the Plugin Portal; see instructions there: [__net.thauvin.erik.gradle.semver__](https://plugins.gradle.org/plugin/net.thauvin.erik.gradle.semver)

 ## Version Properties File